greatsuspender/thegreatsuspender/README.md

 2. Using **Google Chrome** browser, navigate to chrome://extensions/ and enable "Developer mode" in the upper right corner.
 3. Click on the <kbd>Load unpacked extension...</kbd> button.
 4. Browse to the src directory of the unarchived folder and confirm.
-5. Please read the [Installing beta version](https://github.com/deanoemcke/thegreatsuspender/wiki/Installing-beta-version) guide to get started.

 If you have completed the above steps, the "welcome" page will open indicating successful installation of the extension.

+Please read the [Installing beta version](https://github.com/deanoemcke/thegreatsuspender/wiki/Installing-beta-version) wiki to get started.

 ### Build from github